-This National Education Day, let us introduce our children to ten valuable life lessons that they can learn from the world’s greatest teachers.
+This Teacher's Day, let us introduce our children to ten valuable life lessons that they can learn from the world’s greatest teachers.

 By Dr Priscilla J S Selvaraj

 Dr Sarvepalli Radhakrishnan, former President of India, who was a great teacher and philosopher said, “The end-product of education should be a free creative man, who can battle against historical circumstances and adversities of nature.”
 Quite true.
 And, it is teachers who impart life skills to children to wage such battles.

 This Teacher's Day, let us share with our children ten life lessons from some great educators in the history of the world.

 His students included the famous Plato and Xenophon.
 He laid the groundwork for the Western systems of logic and philosophy.

 Famous quote: “To know thyself is the beginning of wisdom.”

 Lesson for your child: Be courageous and fearless.

 Be it on the battlefield, while serving three military campaigns, or in facing death because his philosophy challenged conventional Greek wisdom, Socrates proved to be brave and courageous.
 Even when his friends offered to bribe the prison guards so that he could escape and go into exile, Socrates refused and preferred to embrace death.